jayneelparekh/FLINT/README.md

 # FLINT

-* This repository contains implementation for the paper:  ["A Framework to Learn with Interpretation"](https://arxiv.org/abs/2010.09345) by *Jayneel Parekh, Pavlo Mozharovskyi, Florence d'Alché-Buc* (accepted at NeurIPS 2021).
+* This repository contains implementation for the paper:  ["A Framework to Learn with Interpretation"](https://arxiv.org/abs/2010.09345) by *Jayneel Parekh, Pavlo Mozharovskyi, Florence d'Alché-Buc* (Presented at NeurIPS 2021).

 * This documentation is currently being updated.